aeternity/aex141-examples/README.md

 ## Support
 For support please use the [Aeternity Forum](https://forum.aeternity.com).
-For bugs and feature requests please file an issue on this GitHub repo.
+For bugs and feature requests (including other examples) please open an issue on this GitHub repo.

 ## How to use